PRTG/PythonMiniProbe/README.md

 ===============

 Current Status: BETA
 MiniProbe POC for PRTG Network Monitor written in Python which accesses the MiniProbe Interface on the PRTG Core Server.

+DO NOT USE THIS BRANCH!
+NOT FUNCTIONAL!

 Build Status
 ------------